mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 .. code-block:: python

     from mspasspy.db.client import DBClient
-    from mspasspy.db.database import Database
     dbclient = DBClient()
-    db = Database(dbclient, 'database_name')
+    db = dbclient.get_database('database_name')

+where :code:`'database_name'`,
-where the second argument on Database, :code:`'database_name'`, is a name you chose for the dataset you are working with.
+is, as implied, a name you chose for the dataset you are working with.
 For the remainder of this section we will use the symbol "db" as defined, but as in any programming language you need to recognize the symbol can be anything you as the user find sensible. "db" is just our choice.
+Some may prefer "dbh" as short for database handle, as a somewhat more descriptive name.

 Unlike relational database systems, a schema is not required by MongoDB.
 However, for reasons outlined in the section :ref:`data_object_design_concepts` a schema feature was added as a component of MsPASS.
 We emphasize the schema in this design, however, can be thought of as more like guidelines than rigid rules.
-The default schema for a Database assumes the data set is a set of TimeSeries object.
-That implies the dataset is defined in the collection we call :code:`wf_TimeSeries`.
-If the dataset is already assembled into three component bundles (:code:`Seismogram` objects) the Database constructor needs to be informed of that through this alternative construct:
+The default schema is called :code:`mspass`.
+An alternative that is useful in working with a workflow reading miniseed files is called :code:`mspass_lite`.
+You can specify an alternative schema, like mspass_lite, with this variant of the above:

 .. code-block:: python

-    from mspasspy.db.client import Client
+    from mspasspy.db.client import DBClient
-    from mspasspy.db.database import Database
-    dbclient = Client()
+    dbclient = DBClient()
-    db = Database(dbclient, 'database_name', db_schema='wf_Seismogram')
+    db = dbclient.get_database('database_name',schema="mspass_lite.yaml")

-If your workflow requires reading both TimeSeries and Seismogram data, best practice (i.e. it isn't required but a good idea) would be to create two handles with one using the wf_TimeSeries and the other using the wf_Seismogram schema.
+Users needing an alternative schema can use the existing yaml files as a template and load their alternative in the data/yaml directory.
+You would then simply substitute the file name you choose for the schema argument.

+In normal use the Database class sets the schema based on the type of data you ask it to handle.

 Create
 ~~~~~~~~~~